Live Video Streaming – Facebook Live Vs Periscope

 Live video streaming is getting a lot of attention at the moment and the battle between live streaming apps is well and truly heating up.
-In this week’s blog, we take a look at the two heavy hitters in the sector, Facebook Live and Periscope, to investigate the differences between them and how you can incorporate live streaming into your social media strategy.
+In this week’s blog, our Digital Account Executive, David O’Donnell, takes a look at the two heavy hitters in the sector, Facebook Live and Periscope, to investigate the differences between them and how you can incorporate live streaming into your social media strategy.

 Why should brands engage in live streaming?